bruderstein/PythonScript/docs/source/scintilla.rst

    Search for a counted string in the target and set the target to the found range.
 Text is counted so it can contain NULs.
-   Returns length of range or -1 for failure in which case target is not moved.
+   Returns start of found range or -1 for failure in which case target is not moved.

    See Scintilla documentation for `SCI_SEARCHINTARGET <http://www.scintilla.org/ScintillaDoc.html#SCI_SEARCHINTARGET>`_

-.. method:: editor.setSearchFlags(flags)
+.. method:: editor.setSearchFlags(searchFlags)

    Set the search flags used by SearchInTarget.